 Each institution will be responsible for submitting and managing its official team roster on the USA Swimming website within the roster maintenance tool.
-Detailed information regarding team roster submissions is available on the NCAA website (ncaa.org, NCAA Connect, Championships, Division I Swimming and Diving).
-Initial rosters for the 2020-21 season must be updated by Sept.
-11. Institutions that submit rosters after the deadline will be subject to a fine of \$500, with potential additional fines for repeated violations.
+Detailed information regarding team roster submissions is available on ncaa.org.
+Initial rosters for the 2021-22 season must be updated by Sept.
+15. Institutions that submit rosters after the deadline will be subject to a fine of \$500, with potential additional fines for repeated violations.